amplitude/amplitude-docs/content/collections/destination-catalog/en/hubspot.md

 ### Amplitude setup

 1. In Amplitude Data, navigate to *Catalog > Destinations*.
-2. Scroll down and click *HubSpot V2*.
+2. Scroll down and click *HubSpot*.
 3. Enter a sync name, then click *Create Sync*.
 4. Choose a HubSpot Account ID or authenticate with HubSpot.
 If you have an existing Account ID, re-authenticate to grant the necessary permissions from HubSpot.
 5. Toggle the *Send events* filter to select the events to send.